About Thalassio

 Sources of the training

 Some training is completed strictly in one tradition e.g. Ba Duan Jin Qi Gong in the Forest Rock school.
 Other trainings draw from one or more tradition.
-The sources of specific practices will be acknowledged in the session and include:
+The sources of specific practices will be acknowledged in each session and include:

 - Tai Chi and Martial Arts - training in the art of Cheng Hsin (Peter Ralston)